Director Pamela Enzweiler-Pulice with Ron Onesti

 In addition to Pulice’s personal story, the documentary features interviews with music and entertainment legends including Beach Boys co-founders Brian Wilson and Al Jardine; Paul Shaffer; Frankie Valli; Frankie Avalon; Bobby Rydell; Tony Orlando; comedian Tom Dreesen; Grammy-winning songwriter Jim Peterik; and Carl Giammarese and Dennis Tufano of The Buckinghams.
 The film also includes reflections from respected media voices Bob Sirott, Robert Feder, John Landecker and Scott Childers.

-A huge thank you to all who attended our Moonlight Theatre fundraiser!
+A huge thank you to all who attended our Red Carpet Premiere!
 It was an incredible sharing of love and warm memories for this special DJ who touched so many lives.
-We were able to raise much needed funds, thanks to all of you who worked behind the scenes and made this event possible.
+It was the culmination of our 12-year dedication to Dick Biondi’s legacy and humanity.
+Thanks to all of you who worked behind the scenes and made this event possible.
 Thank you from the bottom of my heart.❤️🥰🤗

 Pamela Enzweiler-Pulice, Director